codewatchorg/sqlipy/README.md

 Requirements
 ============

-Jython beta, due to the use of json
+Jython beta, due to the use of json<BR>
 Java 1.7 or 1.8 (the beta version of Jython requires this)

 Usage